 This content is sponsored by General Motors.

-With each election in recent years, Congress continues to become more diverse.
 For the past decade, a record number of minorities has been elected in each succeeding election.

 More than 120 lawmakers identify as Black, Hispanic, Native American or Asian/Pacific islander, according to an analysis by the Pew Research Center.